 - Fluvial flooding: The primary fluvial flood risk is along the River Avon and its main tributaries.
-These present fluvial flood risk to rural communities, and urban areas of Stratford-on-Avon and Bidford-on-Avon.
-The floodplains have wider extents along the River Avon due to lower lying, flat topography.
-The River Arrow also presents flood risk at Alcester with parts of the town centre being at risk of flooding.
-The River Stowe also presents flood risk at Southam. - Surface water: The Risk of Flooding from Surface Water map shows a number of prominent overland flow routes that largely follow the topography of the watercourses.
-There are some areas where there are additional flow paths and areas of ponding, for example where water is impounded at road or rail embankments and in low-lying areas.
-There are also considerable flow routes following the roads through the main urban areas of Stratford-on-Avon, Bidford-on-Avon and Alcester which alongside isolated areas of ponding affect many properties across these settlements. - Areas at risk of flooding today are likely to become at increased risk in the future and the frequency of flooding will also increase in such areas as a result of climate change.
-Flood extents will increase; in some locations, this may not be by very much, but flood depth, velocity and hazard may have more of an impact due to climate change.
-It is recommended that the Stratford on Avon District Council work with other Risk Management Authorities (RMAs) to review the long-term sustainability of existing and new development in these areas when developing climate change plans and strategies for the district.
+These present fluvial flood risk to rural communities as well as to the main urban centre of Warwick.
+The floodplains have wider extents along the River Avon due to lower lying, flat topography, notably through Warwick and downstream at Longbridge.
+The River Leam also presents flood risk at Leamington Spa with parts of the town centre being at risk of flooding.
+Finham Brook also presents flood risk at Kenilworth. - Surface water: The Risk of Flooding from Surface Water map shows a number of prominent overland flow routes; these predominantly follow topographical flow paths of existing watercourses or dry valleys with some isolated ponding located in low lying areas.
+There are also considerable flow routes following the roads through the main urban areas of Warwick, Royal Leamington Spa and Kenilworth which alongside isolated areas of ponding affect many properties across these towns.

-- Sewer: The sewers in the Stratford-on-Avon District are managed by Severn Trent Water, Thames Water and Anglian Water.
-Thames Water have 3 recorded incidents, whilst Severn Trent Waters' records indicate 456 properties are at risk of Sewer flooding.
-No details of historic sewer flooding or properties at risk has been provided by Anglian Water. - Groundwater: The Areas Susceptible to Groundwater Flooding map shows that in general, the majority of Stratford District is shown to be within the "< 25%" and ">= 25% <50% "classifications with a lower susceptibility to groundwater flooding or has no data available.
-There are however areas along the main rivers in the district, particularly along the River Avon, River Dene and River Arrow where flooding from groundwater is more likely to occur.
+- Sewer: The sewers in the Warwick District are managed by Severn Trent Water.
+They recorded 340 historic sewer flooding incidents. - Groundwater: The Areas Susceptible to Groundwater Flooding map shows that in general, the majority of Warwick District is shown to be within the "< 25%" and ">= 25% <50% "classifications with a lower susceptibility to groundwater flooding.
+Areas with higher susceptibilities and more likely to flood from groundwater are found in the centre and northeast of the district along the River Avon and River Leam, and in the area of higher elevation in the west of the district.

-JBA's Groundwater Flood Risk map shows the areas with the predicted shallowest groundwater levels generally following the flow paths of the major watercourses in the District, particularly along the River Avon, River Dene, River Stour and River Arrow.
-Across the majority of the district the risk of groundwater flooding is considered to be negligible due to the nature of the local geological deposits.
+JBA's Groundwater Flood Risk map shows the areas with the shallowest groundwater levels generally follow the flow paths of the major watercourses in the District, particularly along the River Avon, River Sowe and Finham Brook.
+There are large areas across the area where the risk of groundwater flooding is considered to be negligible due to the nature of the local geological deposits.

-- Canals: There are three canals in Stratford-on-Avon District: the Stratford-on-Avon Canal, the Grand Union Canal, and the Oxford Canal.
-These have the potential to interact with other watercourses and become flow paths during flood events or in a breach scenario.
-There have been no recorded incidents of breach or overtopping in the District on any of the canals. - Reservoirs: There is a potential risk of flooding from reservoirs both within the District and those outside.
+- Canals: There are two canals in the Warwick District: The Grand Union Canal and the Stratford-upon-Avon Canal.
+These have the potential to interact with other watercourses and become a flow path during flood events or in a breach scenario. - Reservoirs: There is a potential risk of flooding from reservoirs both within the District and those outside.
 The level and standard of inspection and maintenance required under the Reservoirs Act means that the risk of flooding from reservoirs is relatively low.
-However, there is a residual risk of a reservoir breach and this risk should be considered in any site-specific Flood Risk Assessments (where relevant).
+However, there is a residual risk of a reservoir breach, and this risk should be considered in any site-specific Flood Risk Assessments (where relevant).